-Code M17VZA03E ECTS Credit 6
+Code ECTS Credit 6

 Module Title: ECONOMICS

 Term: fall

-Module Leader: Prof. István Kć ónya Full professor Sessions 12
+Module Leader: Prof. István Kóny ra e Sessions

+Full professor 12

-Telephone: +36-72-501-59 99/23420 E-mail: konya.istvan@ktk.pte.hu
+Telephone: +36-72-501-599, /23420 E-mail: konya.istvan@ktk.pte.hu

-Short Description: The aim of the module is to provide the students with intermediate knowledge on micro- andmacroeconomic issues.
-The course builds on and develops further introductory knowledge onmarket mechanisms, consumer choice and macroeconomic principles.
+Short Description: The aim of the module is to provide the students with intermediate knowledge on micro- and macroeconomic issues.
+The course builds on and develops further introductory knowledge on market mechanisms, consumer choice and macroeconomic principles.
 Upon completing the course, students get familiar with tools of analysing the behaviour of economic agents, markets and the economy as a whole.
-While the subject is based on standard intermediate knowledgein micro- and macroeconomics, it provides reference to new developments and encourages acritical approach to these tools and methods of economic analysis.
+While the subject is based on standard intermediate knowledge in micro- and macroeconomics, it provides reference to new developments and encourages a critical approach to these tools and methods of economic analysis.

 Sessions (weeks):

 1. Preferences and budget

 2. Market demand, prices, income

-3. Time and uncertainty
+3. Time and uncerta ainty

-4. Production and supply
+4. Production and s upply

-5. Market structures
+5. Market structure es

-6. Information economics
+6. Information ecor nomics

 7. Midterm exam

-8. Macroeconon nics and macroeconon nic data
+8. Macroeconomics and macroeconomic d ata

 9. Economic growth and investment

-10. Institutions and technology
+10. Institutions and Institutions and technology

-11. Business cycles I.
+11. Business cycles I. Business cycles I.

-12. Business cycles II.
+12. Business cycles II

-Rationale Including Aims: e module is to provid n micro- andmacroeco
+Rationale Including Aims: The aim of the module is to provide the students with intermediate knowledge on micro- an macroeconomic issues.

+Learning On completion of this module the succes sful student w ill know:

+Outcomes: Rasic mo odels of optimal consum per and produc er choices

+Knowledge • price mechanism yield optimal allocation

+- · · · · · · · · · · · · · · · · · · · affects market mechanisms

+Main dri vers of economic growt :h

+n causes of economic fl

+al and monetary policy economic phenomena

+Learning inis module will call for the successful st uuent to:

+Outcomes: effective ely use model-based thir inking in relation to micro- and macroeconomic problems

+Skills methods to rationally e

+macroeconomic outloo

-Learning On completion of this module the successful student will know: Outcomes: Basic models of optimal consumer and producer choices Knowledge The ways rational choices and price mechanism yield optimal allocation How uncertainty and asymmetric information affects market mechanisms Main drivers of economic growth The main causes of economic fluctuations How fiscal and monetary policy affects macroeconomic phenomena Learning Outcomes: This module will call for the successful student to: Skills effectively use model-based thinking in relation to micro- and macroeconomic problems develop methods to rationally evaluate decision alternatives provide macroeconomic outlook for business decision support critically evaluate the potential effects of fiscal and monetary interventions Teaching and Learning The joint application of theoretical and practical teaching methods enables students to understand the main economic forces.
-Strategies: Lectures are focused on understanding the model-based thinking in microand macroeconomics.
+critically evaluate the potential errects of fisca l and monetary interventions

+Teaching and Learning Strategies: The joint application of theoretical and practical teaching methods enables students to understand the main economic forces.
+Lectures are focused on understanding the model-based thinking in micro- and macroeconomics.
 Practice sessions provide the students with skills in handling practical problems like business decision making, macroeconomic policies and data interpretation.
 Groupwork in the practice sessions contribute to skills in task-sharing and cooperation while individual home assignments require students to deepen their knowledge in several aspects of the learning material.
-Assessment Scheme: Classwork (30%) Class activity (10%) Home assignments (20%)Midterm exam (35%): Topics from microeconomics Theoretical questions, case studiesFinal Exam (35%): Topics from macroeconomics Theoretical questions, case studies

-Core Learning Materials: Hal.
+Assessment Scheme: Classwork (30%) Class activity (10%) Home assignments (20%) Midterm exam (35%): Topics from microeconomics Theoretical questions, case studies Final Exam (35%): Topics from macroeconomics Theoretical questions, case studies Theoretical questions, case studies Core Learning Materials: Hal.
 R. Varian: Intermediate Microeconomics.
 W.W.
 Norton & Company, 2014 N. Gregory Mankiw: Macroeconomics.
 Worth Publishers, 2016 Additional Learning Material: Note that the main course material will be the lecture and session presentations.
 PowerPoint slides will be available after the lectures.
 The textbooks contain a lot of additional background material, and students are encouraged to consult the relevant chapters before each lecture.